hapax/hapax.github.io/assets/visual-qft.md

 But our choice of polygons pays off, since the uniquely nice objects to use are the *regular* polygons!
-We could more or less jump straight to the answer, but we will provide a slightly more elegant (but optional) route through group theory.
+We could more or less jump straight to the answer, but we will provide a slightly more elegant (optional) route through group theory.
-If you prefer, you can skip straight to the definition of regular polygons below.
+If you prefer, you can skip the discussion enclosed by vertical lines.

+---

-When we draw vectors as marked chains, we are thinking of $I$ as an ordered set.
+*Optional group theory.* When we draw vectors as marked chains, we are thinking of $I$ as an ordered set.
 When we draw a polygon, we are implicitly thinking of $I$ as a *cyclic group*, say $I = \mathbb{Z}/d\mathbb{Z}$.